Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Generalizations

 where the discretisation $\Snumj$ of the nonconservative term $- p \partial_j v_j$ at the surface between two elements is given as

-Here, the argument $u^-$ comes from the interior of an element and the argument $u^+$ from the neighbouring element.
+Here, the argument $u^-$ comes from the interior of an element and the argument $u^+$ from the neighboring element.

-As mentioned in Remark~\ref{rem:singh2019kinetic}, correction terms have been used to obtain kinetic energy preserving schemes in \cite{singh2019kinetic}.
-Contrary to the approach presented in the following, a certain split form of the Euler equations has been used there instead of a central discretisation and the correction terms are used to remove some interpolation errors at the boundaries.
+As mentioned in Remark~\ref{rem:singh2019kinetic}, correction terms have been used to obtain KEP schemes in \cite{singh2019kinetic}.
+In contrast to the approach presented in the following, a certain split form of the Euler equations has been used there instead of a central discretization and Abgrall's correction terms are used to remove some interpolation errors at the boundaries.